taekitahata0315/chat-space/README.md

 ### Association
 - has_many :members
-- has_many :users :through :members
+- has_many :users, :through: :members
 - has_many :tweets